-A sound and comprehensive risk analysis forms the basis for an effective compliance management system.
-It serves for the systematic identification and assessment of risks by CF. Findings from the risk analysis are the starting point for the compliance program.
+A sound and comprehensive risk analysis forms the basis for an effective compliance management system Its purpose is the systematic identification and evaluation of risks by the CF. Findings from the risk analysis are the starting point for the compliance program.
 CF provides the RMF, at least annually, with the results of the compliance risk analysis.

-Based on the compliance risk analysis, measures and controls are defined risk-oriented, thereby achieving an appropriate handling of compliance risks (Compliance Program).
+Based on the compliance risk analysis, measures and controls are defined riskoriented, thereby achieving an appropriate handling of compliance risks (Compliance Program).